LowerTriangularMatrices

 Linear algebra with LowerTriangularArray

-The LowerTriangularMatrices module's main purpose is not linear algebra, and it's implementation may not be efficient, however, many operations work as expected
+The LowerTriangularMatrices module's main purpose is not linear algebra, and typical matrix operations will not work with LowerTriangularMatrix because it's treated as a vector not as a matrix, meaning that the following will not work as expected

 GPU